-The 2007 American Gold Eagle obverse features the Lady Liberty creation of Augustus Saint-Gaudens.
-The full-length figure of Lady Liberty, with her hair flowing in the wind behind her, appears to be walking right to you.
-Her outstretched right hand is carrying a torch and her left hand is holding an olive branch.
-To the left of her right foot is the Capitol building.
+The 2008 1/2 oz American Gold Eagle obverse features the Augustus Saint-Gaudens’ version of Lady Liberty.
+It’s a full-length depiction of Lady Liberty, with her hair flowing behind her, appearing to walk straight out of the coin.
+Her right arm is outstretched carrying a torch and her left arm is out to her side holding an olive branch.
+Immediately to the left of her right foot is the Capitol building.

-The 2007 American Gold Eagle reverse features the design created by Miley Busiek and sculpted by Sherl J. Winter.
-The male eagle, carrying an olive branch, is flying above a nest with a female eagle and a couple of eaglets.
+The 2008 1/2 oz American Gold Eagle reverse features the Miley Busiek design that was sculpted by Sherl J. Winter.
+The male eagle, carrying an olive branch in its claws, is flying above a nest with a female eagle and a couple of eaglets.
 It is meant to symbolize the importance of family in America.

 Throughout time, the price of gold has experienced numerous ebbs and flows.
 A couple of years in a row of increases in the price are followed by one or more years of decreases.
 But the overall direction has been higher.
 The period of 2001-2012 was marked by increases each year in the price of gold.
 Some years, like 2002, 2003, 2006, 2009, and 2010, saw remarkable increases in the price, increasing more than 22% each of those years.
 But then there were years like 2008, sitting in the middle of 5 years of double-digit increases in the price of gold.
 The price of gold increased only by 3.41% in 2008.

 Have any questions?
 Our JM Bullion Customer Service team has your answers.
 We can be reached at 800-276-6508, online via our live chat, or via our email.